 Church of the Child of God

-Baroque in style, it is located in Alfama, near the St. George’s Castle, is often overshadowed by it, but it’s not worth a visit.
+Baroque in style, it is located in Alfama, close to São Jorge Castle, and is often overshadowed by it, but it’s not worth a visit.

 Address: Calçada do Menino de Deus (Santa Maria Maior)